-There is no way of knowing when something life-changing is happening to you how much it's going to impact your life.
+There is no way of knowing when something life-changing is happening how much it will impact your life.
 The milk expires so you run out to buy some more.
-Will you be reunited with an old friend at the store or will you get in a car accident at the intersection and never see your loved ones again?
-The shady man living in the apartment next to yours asks if he can come in and use your phone.
+Will you find a Benjamin on the sidewalk along the way, or will you meet your maker crossing the intersection and never see your loved ones again?
+A stranger who claims to live on the first floor asks if he can come in and use your phone.
 Will he rob you of everything or gratefully make that phone call and leave?
-Your mom tells you that due to your transgression, you will be sent to Eastland School for Girls.
+Your mom tells you that due to your transgressions, you will be sent to Eastland School for Girls.
 Whether or not this will ruin your life has yet to be determined.

-And so here Jo is, signed in at the gate and parking her bike on the walkway in front of the address she was given for Dorm A. She slides off, leans her motorcycle on its kickstand, and looks up at the large building.
+And so here Jo is, signed in at the gate and parking her bike on the walkway in front of the address she was given.
+She slides off, leans her motorcycle on its kickstand, and looks up at the large building.

-"So this is Eastland," the girl says to herself, inspecting it and concluding that it's not so bad.
-Peekskill has trees and grass and little flowers all over the place, and Jo decides that maybe she likes that kind of stuff after all.
+The girl inspects it and concludes that it's not so bad.
+Peekskill has trees and grass and little flowers, and Jo decides that maybe she likes that kind of stuff after all.

-After inspecting her bike and making sure it hasn't been harmed in the "stampede," Jo stomps her way through the door of what she was told is supposed to be the common room.
+After a quick inspection to confirm that her bike hasn't been harmed in the commotion, Jo makes her way through the door of what she was told is supposed to be the common room.
 The girl with the pig is already inside, talking to an older woman with red hair.

 "Is this where I'm supposed to be?
-Is this the Eastland common room?
+Is this Dorm A?
 Are you," she points to the woman who is now facing Jo, "Mrs. Garrett, the housemother?"

-"We already have a delivery boy," announces a girl with golden blonde hair, a button-up blouse with one too many buttons not buttoned, and heavy eye shadow.
+"We already have a delivery boy," announces a girl with golden blonde hair, heavy eye shadow, and a button-up blouse with one too many buttons unbuttoned.
 "Steve dropped off our groceries yesterday."

 "Delivery boy?"
 Jo asks incredulously.
 "Give me a break!"

-The stranger laughs an airy laugh and says to no one in particular, "I don't believe this."
+The stranger laughs an airy laugh.
+"I don't believe this."

 "Me neither," says a boy standing in the middle of the room near Mrs. Garrett.
 "Remind me not to look for girls at this school, Arnold.
 I guess they all look like boys."

-The girl holding the pig gives the boy a dirty look as does Jo.
-He puts his hands up in mock surrender before muttering, "I'm getting outta here."
+The girl holding the pig gives the boy a dirty look, as does Jo.
+He puts his hands up in mock surrender before muttering, "I'm getting out of here."

-A little boy, a girl Jo's age, and an old man mention something about a fair before walking out.
+A little boy, a girl Jo's age, and an older man mention something about a fair before walking out.

 Mrs. Garrett turns to the girl and instructs, "Cindy, why don't you go give that pig a bath?
 He's got ring around the collar all over."

-As the tomboy heads to the bathroom, the stuck-up blonde says, "Aw, Cindy.
+Cindy is heading toward the bathroom when the stuck-up blonde says, "Aw, Cindy.
 Just your type."